lekoala/silverstripe-filepond/README.md

 ## Simpler SilverStripe support

 If you use Simpler SilverStripe, this module will use `DOMNodesInserted` and disable custom ajax support.
+NOTE: currently disabled since there is a bug after form save.

 ## Config flags